Generative AI-enhanced Probabilistic Multi-Fidelity Surrogate Modeling Via Transfer Learning: NF-based probabilistic surrogate models

 We now proceed to integrate the surjective layers defined above with bijective layers.
 For evaluating the likelihood of a given output \( \mathbf{y} \), we evaluate a $K$-layer flow consisting of both bijective (dimension-preserving) and surjective (dimension-reducing) layers.
-We work backwards through these layers to the base latent variable \( \mathbf{z}_{0} \sim p_{0} \).
-To avoid overloading the symbol $\mathbf{z}$, which is reserved for lower-dimensional end of surjective layers, we denote the intermediate flow states by \( \mathbf{y} \equiv \mathbf{u}_{K}, \mathbf{u}_{K-1}, \dots,\mathbf{u}_{1}, \mathbf{u}_{0} \equiv \mathbf{z}_{0} \).
+We work backwards through these layers to the base latent variable \(\mathbf{u}_{0} \sim p_{0} \).
+To avoid overloading the symbol \(\mathbf{z}\), which is reserved for the lower-dimensional variables associated with the surjective layers, we denote the intermediate flow states by \(\mathbf{y} \equiv \mathbf{u}_{K}, \mathbf{u}_{K-1}, \dots, \mathbf{u}_{1}, \mathbf{u}_{0}\).
 We partition the layer indices into bijective and surjective layer indices as